nmaswood/Things-I-Want-To-Learn/README.md

 # Things-I-Want-To-Learn

+### What is this?

+Just a couple of resolutions I've had for a while.

+### Why is it on Github?

+Well, if its on Github I'll see everyday I program and if its public I'll social pressure!

+## Technical

 - [ ] Intermediate Vim
     * As inspired by this stack overflow post http://stackoverflow.com/questions/1218390/what-is-your-most-productive-shortcut-with-vim
     * I spend most of my time in a text editor so might as well get good at it.